Dear readers, fellow gamers,

 The Revolutionary Faction

 The Revolutionary Faction was actually comprised of the group of highly motivated people around SUN Yat-sen (who would have been the informal leader).
-Their objectives were 1) to reunite China by force and 2) to implement radically and rapidly the Three Principles of the People (Welfare, Democracy, Nationalism) to the Chinese society.
+Their objectives were 1) to reunite China by force and 2) to radically and rapidly implement the Three Principles of the People (Welfare, Democracy, Nationalism) in the Chinese society.
 In RoWS, this faction opposes other factions/members in the party who are either in favour of a more gradual process or supporting a totally different plan.

 Revolutionary Faction: 1920 key characters

 - LIAO Zhongkai

 This faction recruits, despite what its name implies, people regardless of their background.
 There is only one thing that set them apart from other factions: they have no common goal except the preservation of their individual power.
 Yes, this faction is nothing more than a mere collection of personal interests and ambitions which will do everything to block any change that would reduce their power.
 These conservatives may seem disunited and harmless but one should never underestimate those who have nothing to lose to protect themselves…

 In any political formation, there are always some who refuse to align on any line, any leader, any faction.
 They prefer to have free reins to champion the ideas they favour and will support whoever is currently promoting these.
 We assumed that any party, in this case the GMD, would have labelled them as Independents, and we did put them in the eponymous faction.
 In our view, this faction would be special (Independants would not vote together for instance) and behave differently: however, for the time being, we are still reflecting on what would be their special game mechanics.